persapiens/Course/Project/CM.md

 Points may be deducted for not following instructions, poor quality of implementation, or failing to include sufficient detail required to evaluate capability.

+Points will be deducted for non contributing members.

 ## Submission

-[Submit a link](https://docs.google.com/a/ncsu.edu/forms/d/e/1FAIpQLSejgAsKbX_-rs701y_hiUQFK0gGHJJ6nTPpZM1UYWB0U5ufsg/viewform) to your repository that includes:
+[Submit a link](https://docs.google.com/forms/d/e/1FAIpQLSfudbWrTbiNqFdAs1Lt0pRTII0qpF1mKXMAgu3om_fUpjys1Q/viewform?usp=sf_link) to your repository that includes:

 * your team (Unity Ids of everyone and their contribution)
 * your ansible scripts